chid9202/chid9202.github.io/index.md

-# Welcome to Daehan's page
+# Jidaero Lab

-I'm glad you are here.
-I plan to talk about ...
+Welcome to my Research Lab!
+I am a software engineering interested in Media and Text Mining!
+Enjoy!